Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 7.1 What is Business Analysis?

-- Business analysis and the role of the business analyst in government
+- Business analysis and the role of business analysts in government projects.

 - 7.2 IIBA BA Book of Knowledge – Knowledge Areas

-- Requirements Analysis and Design Definition for government applications
+- Requirements Analysis and Design Definition to define clear project scope for government initiatives.

 Module 8: Agile Business Analysis